aclaf/flagrant/docs/explanation/argument-files.md

 ### Error handling tests

 Dedicated tests should verify that all error conditions produce appropriate error messages with helpful information.
-Tests should mock file system operations to simulate various failure modes: files that exist but can't be read, files that become unavailable during expansion, files with invalid UTF-8 encoding, and so on.
+Tests should mock file system operations to simulate different failure modes: files that exist but can't be read, files that become unavailable during expansion, files with invalid UTF-8 encoding, and so on.

 Error messages should be validated not just for correctness but for usability.
 They should be clear, specific, and actionable.
 A test might verify that an error message for a missing file includes the full path, a clear statement that the file wasn't found, and a suggestion to check the spelling or path.